DRIVING DIRECTIONS TO SAWUURA

 in ranch country, but is becoming primarily a retirement and second home community.
 Limited services are available: a small

-store, a library (that we help support), two restaurants (including “The Antlers” bar and restaurant well-known to SAWUURA veterans), a motel and several other businesses that provide accommodations.
+store, a library (that we help support), a winery with food, a motel and several other businesses that provide accommodations.
 For more information on Young, go to www.youngaz.com.

 The current weather in Young can be found at weather.com.